THUSAAC-PSD/algorithmia-backend/README.md

 ```
 algorithmia-backend/
 ├── Makefile                  # Main build and task runner
+├── Dockerfile                # Instructions to build the application container
+├── docker-compose.yml        # Defines and runs the multi-container setup
 ├── README.md                 # This file
 ├── cmd/
 │   └── app/